Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

-\paragraph{Novelty of our work} Importantly, and to the best of our knowledge, we are the first to \textit{combine} several key elements together: i) data exchanges, ii) differential privacy used as an economic knob to facilitate data sharing, and iii) decentralized coalition formation without the need for a central data platform or coordinator.
+\paragraph{Novelty of our work.} Importantly, and to the best of our knowledge, we are the first to \textit{synthesize} several key research threads together: i) data exchanges, ii) differential privacy used as an economic knob to facilitate data sharing, and iii) coalition formation under different levels of decentralization.
+Additionally, as described in the contributions earlier, we are the first to study the impact of different privacy attack/observation models on the efficiency of data-sharing mechanisms.